andrea-sdl/work-hats-book/01-contents/36-the-no-complain-rule.md

 It was damn hard to get past that month.
 I craved sugar and drinking a black coffee seemed impossible to me yet somewhat I eventually got to the end of the month.

-What happened was unbelievable: Every flavour was different.
+What happened was unbelievable: Every flavor was different.
 A cappuccino now was very sweet even without sugar, some candies were absolutely horrible.

-What that one month did to my taste was "resetting" my tasting profile and it opened up to me a whole new world of flavours.
+What that one month did to my taste was "resetting" my tasting profile and it opened up to me a whole new world of flavors.

 We can do the same with complaint.
 Test a one month no-complaint rule.
 Not work-only, in the scope of your entire life.
 Work, home, play, sport, whatever: No complain.